-4.1 The Guidelines shall come into effect from financial year beginning on and after1 January 2023; and would remain effective as well as applicable unless amended or revoked.
+- 4.1 This Guidelines shall come into effect from financial year beginning on and after 1 January 2018; and would remain effective as well as applicable unless amended or revoked. - 4.2 Notwithstanding paragraph 4.1, Labuan takaful operators are encouraged to conduct the valuation of liabilities of general takaful business in accordance to the requirements of the Guidelines, prior to the said implementation date.